cristhianto8/hello-world/README.md

 # hello-world

+Hi everybody!

-It is my first repository.
-Here I will add ideas and brain moments.
+It is my first git repository.
+I am learning git for myself using internet.
+I am electrical engineer and I work in analog design.